Conway's Game of Life: History

 The popularity of the Game of Life was helped by its coming into being at the same time as increasingly inexpensive computer access.
 The game could be run for hours on these machines, which would otherwise have remained unused at night.
 In this respect, it foreshadowed the later popularity of computer-generated fractals.
 For many, the Game of Life was simply a programming challenge: a fun way to use otherwise wasted CPU cycles.
-For some, however, the Game of Life had more philosophical connotations.
 It developed a cult following through the 1970s and beyond; current developments have gone so far as to create theoretic emulations of computer systems within the confines of a Game of Life board.

-Examples of patterns
+Analysis

+Pattern taxonomy

 Many different types of patterns occur in the Game of Life, which are classified according to their behaviour.
-Common pattern types include: still lifes, which do not change from one generation to the next; oscillators, which return to their initial state after a finite number of generations; and spaceships, which translate themselves across the grid.
+Common pattern types include still lifes, which do not change from one generation to the next; oscillators, which return to their initial state after a finite number of generations; and spaceships, which translate themselves across the grid.

 The earliest interesting patterns in the Game of Life were discovered without the use of computers.
 The simplest still lifes and oscillators were discovered while tracking the fates of various small starting configurations using graph paper, blackboards, and physical game boards, such as those used in Go.
 During this early research, Conway discovered that the R-pentomino failed to stabilize in a small number of generations.
 In fact, it takes 1103 generations to stabilize, by which time it has a population of 116 and has generated six escaping gliders; these were the first spaceships ever discovered.

-Frequently occurring examples (in that they emerge frequently from a random starting configuration of cells) of the three aforementioned pattern types are shown below, with live cells shown in black and dead cells in white.
+Frequently occurring examples (in that they emerge frequently from a random starting configuration of cells called soups) of the three aforementioned pattern types are shown below, with live cells shown in black and dead cells in white.
 Period refers to the number of ticks a pattern must iterate through before returning to its initial configuration.